 Ultrasonic Leak Detection Surveys

-Ultrasonic leak detection can identify and accurately assess every leak by listening for an ultrasonic hiss, which is outside the human range of hearing.
-Able to ‘hear’ otherwise hidden areas, ultrasonic detectors are better than other methods because they can detect leaks in inaccessible piping and joints.
+To locate leaks without disruption, ultrasonic leak detection is the superior method.
+It can identify and accurately assess every leak by listening for an ultrasonic hiss, which is outside the human range of hearing.
+Able to ‘hear’ otherwise hidden areas, ultrasonic leak detectors are better than other methods because they can detect leaks in inaccessible piping and joints.

-The result is a comprehensive list of the leaks in your system, including both the leak location and cfm wastage, so that you can prioritise repairs.
+The result is a detailed report of the leaks in your system, including both the leak location and cfm wastage, so that you can prioritise repairs.
+Every leak is tagged, and the report includes an estimated cost of the energy wasted caused by a leak.

 Start Your Regular Leak Detection Programme

 Leaks are inevitable in any compressed air system, and the initial, small leaks will only have a negligible impact on your operations.
-However, left unaddressed, they can degrade the quality of your compressed air, adding to your costs and increasing the risks of lower productivity and costly breakdowns.
+However, left unaddressed, they can degrade the quality of your compressed air, adding to your costs and increasing the risks of lower productivity and costly breakdowns due to air leakage.

-Regular leak detection and repair is the best way to avoid this and maintain your compressor at optimal efficiency.
-We use the latest equipment, allowing us to quickly pinpoint leaks in your system, providing you with a thorough audit.
+Comprehensive leak detection and repair is the best way to avoid this and maintain your compressor at optimal efficiency.
+We use the latest ultrasonic air leak detector equipment, allowing us to quickly pinpoint leaks in your system, providing you with a thorough audit.
 What is more, we can usually conduct an audit without a single second of downtime, so there is no disruption to your business.

-Leak detection is one of our most valued services and, as our customers can attest, an investment in your system.
+Our leak detection solutions are one of our most valued services and, as our customers can attest, an investment in your system.
 You will save more in energy costs than our regular audit costs.

-Design Air is an expert in compressed air, whether it involves installation, servicing, or leak detection.
-Whatever your compressed air needs, please get in touch and discover how Design Air can assist you.
+Design Air is an expert in compressed air, whether it involves installation, servicing, or detecting and fixing leaks.
+Whatever your compressed air needs, please get in touch and discover how Design Air can assist you with reliable air leak detection systems.